ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### ibmcloud ks credential-set
 {: #cs_credentials_set}

-Set credentials for a resource group and region that allow you to access the IBM Cloud infrastructure (SoftLayer) portfolio through your {{site.data.keyword.Bluemix_notm}} account.
+Set credentials for a resource group and region that allow you to access the IBM Cloud infrastructure (SoftLayer) portfolio through your {{site.data.keyword.cloud_notm}} account.
 {: shortdesc}

-If you have an {{site.data.keyword.Bluemix_notm}} Pay-As-You-Go account, you have access to the IBM Cloud infrastructure (SoftLayer) portfolio by default.
+If you have an {{site.data.keyword.cloud_notm}} Pay-As-You-Go account, you have access to the IBM Cloud infrastructure (SoftLayer) portfolio by default.
 However, you might want to use a different IBM Cloud infrastructure (SoftLayer) account that you already have to order infrastructure.
-You can link this infrastructure account to your {{site.data.keyword.Bluemix_notm}} account by using this command.
+You can link this infrastructure account to your {{site.data.keyword.cloud_notm}} account by using this command.

 If IBM Cloud infrastructure (SoftLayer) credentials are manually set for a region and a resource group, these credentials are used to order infrastructure for all clusters within that region in the resource group.
-These credentials are used to determine infrastructure permissions, even if an [{{site.data.keyword.Bluemix_notm}} IAM API key](#cs_api_key_info) already exists for the resource group and region.
+These credentials are used to determine infrastructure permissions, even if an [{{site.data.keyword.cloud_notm}} IAM API key](#cs_api_key_info) already exists for the resource group and region.
 If the user whose credentials are stored does not have the required permissions to order infrastructure, then infrastructure-related actions, such as creating a cluster or reloading a worker node can fail.

 You cannot set multiple credentials for the same {{site.data.keyword.containerlong_notm}} resource group and region.